 My name is Bingjie Yu.
-I'm a PhD student in HCI at University of Bath.
+I'm a PhD researcher in HCI at University of Bath.

 Research & Works